Machine Learning for Microscopy Hackathon 2

 Sponsors & Partners

-Supported by the Office of Naval Research (ONR), Thermo Fisher Scientific, Renaissance Philanthropy, Mat3ra – Materials R&D Cloud, and Hugging Face.
-Learn more about our partners on the About page.
+Supported by the Office of Naval Research (ONR), Thermo Fisher Scientific, Renaissance Philanthropy, Mat3ra – Materials R&D Cloud, Covalent Metrology, Toyota Research Institute, Waviks, Microscopy Society of Ameriica, Student Council, Hugging Face, DENS solutions, Polaron, Theia Scientific and Computational Materials Science (COMMAT), Elsevier .
+Learn more about our partners on the Awards page.

 Join us to connect AI and microscopy — through collaboration, creativity, and open science.